hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 Weapon Bonuses, and any other Strength enhancing abilities.
 The blow is resolved last AFTER 2 Handed Weapons.
 Useful for taking out Knocked Down models with high Toughness.

-Follow Thru: In any Hand-to-Hand combat where all of the warrior’s foes are knocked down, stunned, or taken out of action the warrior may opt to make a follow thru move of up to 2 inches in any direction.
-This move can bring him into base contact with another model, and he will fight in the next Hand-to-Hand phase, but neither model counts as charging.
-This move is executed at the very end of the Hand-to-Hand phase after everyone has finished striking.
-If multiple models have this skill, then they move in Initiative order.
-Simultaneous movers from opposing forces within range automatically move to intercept one another.
+Follow-Through: If a Warrior manages to take all of their opponents Out of Action in the same combat phase in which they charged they may immediately make an additional 2" movement.
+This move may bring them into base contact with another model in which case they are considering as having charged them too and will immediately fight in that turn's combat.
+A Warrior may not Follow-Through more than once per turn, and will be at -1 Strength for that combat phase (including for the purposes of Impact Hits, also applying to their mount if they have one).

+Pugilist: The warrior may treat their bare fists as clubs.
+They will never count as being Unarmed, and will count as being equipped with clubs equal to their number of arms.
+Yes, you can be a mutant Pugilist who boxes with their extra tentacles and crab hand.

-Pugilist: The warrior may fight barehanded with no penalty one or two handed.
-The model always gets an extra attack for having 2 weapons when fighting barehanded or with one weapon and no shield or buckler.
-Fight barehanded w/o penalty, +1 Attack Shield Smash: The warrior has trained to integrate his shield into his fighting style.
+Shield Smash: The warrior has trained to integrate his shield into his fighting style.
 When using a Shield or Buckler in Hand-to-Hand he may make a single additional attack resolved at the warriors Strength.
-The Shield Smash cannot cause critical hits. +1 Attack Sweeping Blow: The warrior may opt to make a single sweep attack against all the models in base to base contact with him instead of making his normal attacks.
-Rather than rolling to hit, each foe rolls under their Initiative to avoid the blow.
-Each model failing their Initiative roll is hit, and the warrior rolls to wound each enemy independently as normal.
+The Shield Smash cannot cause critical hits.

+Sweeping Blow: The warrior may opt to make a single sweep attack against all the models in base to base contact with him instead of making his normal attacks.
+Rather than rolling to hit, each foe must take an Initiative test to avoid the blow.
+Each model failing their test is hit, and the warrior rolls to wound each enemy independently as normal.
 This maneuver can only be executed with a two-handed weapon (including halberds and flails, etc.), but no Strength bonuses granted by the weapons themselves are included.

-Whip Master: The hero is so skilled with his whip that he may re- roll all to-hit rolls when using the whip.
-Only one re-roll is allowed per attempt and you must accept the second roll, even if it is worse.
-[Based on the Adventurer’s Whip Rules by Jo-Herman Haugholt from the Mordheim Khemri Discussion Group.]
+Whip Master: The hero has mastered the brown hat, and may re-roll all failed to-hit rolls with Whipcrack.
+Additionally enemies must re-roll any successful armour saves made from the Whipcrack attack.
+Note that this does not benefit the hero's regular attacks.

 #### Shooting Skills

 Quick Shot: The warrior may shoot twice per turn with a bow or